-Instruction: 3 L+1T Hours per week
+Instruction: Duration of SEE SEE CIE Credits 3 L+1T Hours per week 3 Hours 60 Marks 40 Marks 4

 - 1. To discuss elementary transformations of trigonometric functions. - 2.
 To explain basics of limit and continuity of the functions. - 3.
 To explain differentiation of the basic functions - 4.
 To discuss matrix methods to solve system of linear equations. - 5.
 To discuss the exact roots of Cubic and Bi-quadratic equations.